google/synthmark/docs/HowToRunForCDD.md

 # How to Run for Android CDD

+## IMPORTANT: The Android CDD says to use a specific commit of SynthMark.
+But there have been important fixes made in SynthMark since that commit.
+Please use the latest version of SynthMark.

 ## Running SynthMark as an App

 1. Change the device Settings so the Display will stay on for a long time.
-1. Build the latest SynthMark app using the instructions in [HowToBuild.md](docs/HowToBuild.md).
+1. Build the **latest** SynthMark app using the instructions in [HowToBuild.md](docs/HowToBuild.md).
 1. Make sure that "AutomatedSuite" appears in the menu above the "RUN TEST" button.
 1. Press the "RUN TEST" button.
 1. Wait several minutes.
 The LatencyMark tests can take a while.